DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 and ozone measurements to the y-scale.

   - Create the final graph, use `theme_graphclass()`, edit axis labels, and add additional formatting you think suitable for publication.
+  - When the graph is complete, save it to `figures/d1_exercise_stripplot_ozone.png`

 <a href="#top">Top of page</a>